robokrishan/entropy-systems-s3-water-firmware/README.md

 are private dependencies of the application-specific state component where required.

-The generic `state_machine` component does not depend on individual application states.
+The generic `state_machine` component does not depend on individual application states or diagnostic hardware.

-This keeps the state-machine engine reusable and prevents application-specific behaviour from leaking into the generic state-management layer.
+---

 ## Startup Sequence

-The current initialization sequence is approximately:
+The initialization sequence is approximately:

 ```text
 nozzleServoInit()